zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-context-factory.md

 If your context has a default constructor (no parameter), specifying a context factory may be optional unless your context requires some special configuration.

 ### EF6/EF5/EF4
-Having a default context constructor or specifying a context factory is only required with the following options:
+Having a default context constructor or specifying a context factory is only required with the following option:
 - IncludeGraph

 ### EF Core